KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 On the opposite side, people who are highly competent tend to underestimate their abilities, since they assume that task which are easy for them, also must be easy for everyone else.

+The whole concept is named after *David Dunning* and

 End:

 # References